-The auditory striatum, located at the caudal tip of the striatum in the rodent, receives convergent input from auditory cortex, auditory thalamus and midbrain dopamine neurons.
-In animals performing an auditory task, inactivation of either auditory cortical or thalamic inputs to the auditory striatum (Chen et al., 2019), or of the auditory striatum itself (Guo et al., 2018) markedly impairs performance.
-Optogenetic activation of cortical inputs to the striatum elicits a choice bias that depends on the frequency tuning of the stimulated site (Znamenskiy and Zador, 2013).
-Acquisition of the tonecloud discrimination task strengthens corticostriatal inputs during learning, in a frequency specific manner (Xiong et al., 2015).
-Taken together, these results suggested a simple model in which the auditory striatum couples sensory inputs to rewarded actions, in which this coupling is mediated by the specific pattern of synaptic strength of cortical inputs to the striatum (Fig. 3; (Xiong et al., 2015)).
+437 The auditory striatum, located at the caudal tip of the striatum in the rodent, receives convergent 438 input from auditory cortex, auditory thalamus and midbrain dopamine neurons.
+In animals 439 performing an auditory task, inactivation of either auditory cortical or thalamic inputs to the 440 auditory striatum (Chen et al., 2019), or of the auditory striatum itself (Guo et al., 2018) 441 markedly impairs performance.
+Optogenetic activation of cortical inputs to the striatum elicits a 442 choice bias that depends on the frequency tuning of the stimulated site (Znamenskiy and Zador, 443 2013).
+Acquisition of the tonecloud discrimination task strengthens corticostriatal inputs during 444 learning, in a frequency specific manner (Xiong et al., 2015).
+Taken together, these results 445 suggested a simple model in which the auditory striatum couples sensory inputs to rewarded 446 actions, mediated by the specific pattern of synaptic strength of cortical inputs to the striatum ((Xiong et al., 2015); Fig 4B, cyan bars).
+447

-The present results argue against this simple model.
-If the auditory striatum were simply transforming auditory sensory information from the cortex into an action, then reversing the stimulus-action association would be predicted to reverse the gradient of synaptic strength in the striatum.
+449 The present results argue that this simple model is incomplete.
+If the auditory striatum were 450 simply transforming auditory sensory information from the cortex into an action, then reversing 451 the stimulus-action association would be predicted to reverse the gradient of synaptic strength in 452 the striatum.
 However, we did not observe such a reversal in the plasticity gradient.
-Instead, we found that the gradient in synaptic strength depended only on the initial contingencies of the task the animal was trained to perform.
-In principle, the thalamic inputs to auditory striatum might play a role in transforming auditory sensory information into action, although the fact that the major thalamic inputs to the striatum arise from the dorsal medial geniculate nucleus (Chen et al., 2019)-an area in which neurons are not well-tuned to sound-argues against these inputs providing the necessary frequency-specific information.
-Furthermore, electrophysiological recordings in behaving mice show that the activity of auditory striatal neurons was only modestly influenced by the animals' choices (Guo et al., 2018).
-Taken together, these observations suggest that the locus for transforming sensory inputs to actions is likely outside of the auditory striatum.
+Instead, we 453 found that the gradient in synaptic strength depended only on the initial contingencies of the task 454 the animal was trained to perform.
+One possible mechanism includes subtle changes in plasticity 455 onto the different striatal cell types (e.g. direct vs indirect pathway neurons) which may change 456 the output of the striatum.
+Another possibility is that other inputs to the auditory striatum are 457 involved during the behavioral reversal.
+In principle, the thalamic inputs to auditory striatum 458 might play a role in transforming auditory sensory information into action, although the fact that 459 the major thalamic inputs to the striatum arise from the dorsal medial geniculate nucleus (Chen 460 et al., 2019)-an area in which neurons are not well-tuned to sound-argues against these inputs 461 providing the necessary frequency-specific information.
+Furthermore, electrophysiological 462 recordings in behaving mice show that the activity of auditory striatal neurons was only modestly 463 influenced by the animals' choices (Guo et al., 2018).
+Taken together, these observations reveal 464 the limitations of our previous model, and suggest that the locus for transforming sensory inputs 465 to actions might lie outside of the auditory striatum.